Why Invisible Types

 Function signatures

 Every parameter type, return type, and generic is inferred automatically.
-If a function works on any type, the compiler figures that out too and makes it polymorphic:
+If a function happens to work on any type, the compiler notices and makes it polymorphic for you:

 [fn identity [x] x]